A few months ago marked our one year anniversary of living here in lovely Wellington.

 14. Wellington Museum

 It took me ages to pay a visit to Wellington Museum, mostly because I felt it would pale in comparison to Te Papa.
 I was so wrong!
 Its cases are replete with intriguing local artefacts, including a replica set of crown jewels and costumes from the wonderful What We Do in the Shadows (the movie was set here in Wellington – writer/director/actor Taika Waititi is another prominent local son).

 15. Old St Paul’s

 Old St Paul’s is a historic Victorian church with a distinctive wooden interior and ties with the US military; servicemen attended the church during WWII and were embraced by the community.
 (You can just about see a US flag sticking out over the top of the red one to the right in the image above.)

 There are several free guided tours available.
 We took the one hour Introducing Parliament tour, which included the debating chamber, the parliamentary library and a few other stops.
-You can even sit in the public gallery when the House is sitting, though we haven’t managed to do so yet.
+You can even sit in the public gallery when the House is sitting.

 17. Scenic Walks